How to Find the Right Wedding Photographer for You

 Think back to weddings you have been to recently.
 What about the photography did you like or dislike?
-Did you hate the time consuming group pictures?
+Were the time-consuming group pictures a bore?
 Did you love that you hardly noticed the photographer all day?
-Did you like your friend’s custom designed wedding album?
+Was your friend’s custom-designed wedding album amazingly awesome?
 Now consider what you want from your wedding photography.
 Do you want a low stress, no fuss day?
 Or do you want a posed picture with every person there?
 Take a minute to think of some keywords that express how you want your wedding photos to feel.
-On one end of the spectrum you might have words like striking, posed, dramatic, or editorial.
+On one end of the spectrum, you might have words like striking, posed, dramatic, or editorial.
 On the other end: candid, natural, relaxed, stress-free.
-Taking a moment to think about these things will give you a clear picture (nice pun) of what it is you want.
+Taking a moment to think about these things will give you a clearer picture (nice pun) of what it is you want.

 Here are a couple of things to consider: